 If you’re an employee on maternity or adoption leave, you’re entitled to 18 months of protection from redundancy.
 You are protected from the date of your expected birth or date of adoption.

 If you’re taking six weeks of continuous shared parental leave, you’re also protected for 18 months from redundancy.
-Find out more on the ACAS websiteOpens in a new window
+Find out what the law says about Pregnancy and maternity discriminationOpens in a new window on Acas.

 If you think your employer is being unfair